0xneox/0xneox/README.md

 - 2016 : Completely shifted to Web3
       - Immersed in cryptocurrency development
 - 2017 : Founded web3 research & development company
-- 2016-2022 : Collaborated with 30+ individuals and firms <br>
+- 2016-2022 : Collaborated with 30+ individuals and firms
-      - Conducted seminars and educational sessions <br>
+      - Conducted seminars and educational sessions
-      - Started HFT Trading and Future Trading <br>
+      - Started HFT Trading and Future Trading
       - Flipping Altcoins, NFTs, ENS
       - Shifted into zk, lightning, Layer2, privacy coins
 - 2022 : Took a break from crypto and development